arorabharat/Leetcode/interview-tips.md

 4. List down the various possible approached to solve the problem
 5. Gradually try to optimize instead of jumping directly on final solution
 6. Analyse time and space complexity of the final solution
-7. Wrtie down cases where it won't work
+7. Write down cases where it won't work